 Why do I have to stay in the hospital when receiving doses of Blincyto?

-Blincyto is given by a healthcare professional as an intravenous infusion (an injection given into a vein over a period of time).
+A healthcare professional will give you Blincyto as an intravenous (IV) infusion (an injection given into a vein over a period of time).
 You won’t give yourself doses of the drug.

-To help lower your risk for serious side effects, your doctor may want to give you certain medications just before your Blincyto infusion starts.
+To help lower your risk of serious side effects, your doctor may want to give you certain medications just before your Blincyto infusion starts.
 These include:

 * “Cycle” refers to receiving an infusion for a period of time followed by a short break in treatment.
 This allows the body to rest before starting the next cycle.
 For more information about Blincyto infusion cycles, see the “Blincyto dosage” section below.